 Types of abnormalities of the fingernail

-It is suggested for everyone to consult your doctor if your nail/nails changes and you feel there is something wrong with your nail.
+It is suggested that everyone consult your doctor if your nail/nails change and you feel there is something wrong with your nail.
 Sometimes our nails change because of medical conditions that need a doctor.
 We suggest that you should see a doctor if you have any of the conditions below.

 - Brittle nails

 - Discoloration of your nails – dark streaks, white streaks, or nail color changes

 - Your nail gradually changing shape – curling or clubbing.

 - The area around your nail pains

 - Pitted nails

 - The thickness of your nails changes to either thickening or thinning.

 - The area around your nail swells, or redness occurs.

 - The nails start to separate from the skin.
 The above changes in your nails can occur for various reasons, including some of the conditions below.
 How to Grow Long Strong Nails at Home